MixinNetwork/mixin/README.md

 $ mixin

 NAME:
-   mixin - A free and lightning fast peer-to-peer transactional network for digital assets.
+   mixin - A free, lightning fast and decentralized network for transferring digital assets.

 USAGE:
    mixin [global options] command [command options] [arguments...]

 VERSION:
-   v0.7.0
+   v0.12.0

 COMMANDS:
-   kernel, k                    Start the Mixin Kernel daemon setuptestnet                 Setup the test nodes and genesis createaddress                Create a new Mixin address decodeaddress                Decode an address as public view key and public spend key decryptghostkey              Decrypt a ghost key with the private view key updateheadreference          Update the cache round external reference, never use it unless agree by other nodes removegraphentries           Remove data entries by prefix from the graph data storage
+   kernel, k                    Start the Mixin Kernel daemon clone                        Clone a graph to intialize the kernel setuptestnet                 Setup the test nodes and genesis createaddress                Create a new Mixin address decodeaddress                Decode an address as public view key and public spend key decodesignature              Decode a signature decryptghostkey              Decrypt a ghost key with the private view key updateheadreference          Update the cache round external reference, never use it unless agree by other nodes removegraphentries           Remove data entries by prefix from the graph data storage